krasserm/krasserm.github.io/_posts/2022-01-21-sagemaker-multi-node.md

 This section briefly introduces code and configuration of the example application (training ResNet-18 on CIFAR-10).
 The [next section](#extensions-required-by-sagemaker) describes the extensions required to run this application on SageMaker.
-These extensions are general enough to be applicable to any other Pytorch Lightning (or plain PyTorch) application.
+These extensions are general enough to be applicable to any other PyTorch Lightning (or plain PyTorch) application.

 ### Conda environment